ibm-cloud-docs/cephaas/s3_cred_create.md

 # Creating object storage S3 credential
 {: #creating-s3-credential-sds}

-A credential consist of an Access Key and Secret Key paired for use with S3-compatible tools and libraries that require authentication.
+A credential consist of an Access Key and Secret Key pair for use with S3-compatible tools and libraries that require authentication.
 {: shortdesc}